 Heart Condition Treatment Complications for Cocaine Users

 Cardiovascular emergencies like a heart attack are serious enough on their own.
 However, using cocaine can compound the problem.
 It can be more difficult for doctors to treat your heart condition because of cocaine’s effects on the body.

 Beta-blockers are a common type of heart medication used for problems ranging from heart attack to high blood pressure to heart rhythm disorders.
 However, many doctors fear using beta-blockers in a person who uses cocaine.
 This is because cocaine’s effects on the heart pose a risk of a paradoxical increase in blood pressure and blood vessel constriction.
 Although some doctors refuse to use any beta-blockers in a person who has used cocaine, other doctors will use the beta-blocker labetalol if it is available.

-Related: Does Cocaine Affect Beta-Blockers?
+Related Topic: Does Cocaine Affect Beta-Blockers?

 Fibrinolytic drugs, known colloquially as clot-busters, are sometimes used to break up clots in people suffering from a heart attack or stroke.
 However, cocaine increases the risk of complications if fibrinolytics are used.
 Specifically, cocaine increases the risk of intracerebral hemorrhage, a severe type of brain bleed, if a fibrinolytic drug is given.